 Pepsi, forever the runner up to Coca-Cola, and the fizzy drink that will never be as good as Dr. Pepper, incurred the wrath of the Trump supporters after a perceived slight towards President Trump.
 When multiple fake news sites began running a story that Pepsico CEO Indra Nooyi told Trump fans to "take their business elsewhere," they freaked out and called for a boycott of the company.
 The problem is Nooyi never said anything overtly negative about Trump beyond questioning his campaign rhetoric.
 After his win she congratulated him on his win.
 When asked about the election and domestic violence in the NFL at the New York Times Dealbook conference Nooyi said, "How dare we talk about women that way.
 I had to answer a lot of questions, from my daughters, from my employees, they were all in mourning."

-#19 on The Best Global Brandssee more on Pepsi
+#4 on The Best Soda Brandssee more on Pepsi